 Getting a flu shot is the No. 1 way to protect yourself and your loved ones.
 No, it’s not foolproof.
-But, the Centers for Disease Control and Prevention says several studies have shown that vaccinations reduced flu-related hospitalizations by more than 70 percent for people of all age groups during recent flu seasons.
+But, the Centers for Disease Control and Prevention says vaccinations have several benefits:

-The Affordable Care Act has made flu shots free to those with insurance.
+The federal health care law known as Obamacare has made flu shots free to those with insurance.
 Those with Medicare Part B can also get vaccinated at no charge.

 Just make sure your insurance is accepted by whichever provider you choose, whether that’s a drugstore or a doctor’s office.
 Otherwise you’ll have to pay upfront and apply for reimbursement.
 Who needs that?

 If you do not have insurance, shop around.
 In past years, shots were available for as little as $15, or even less.

 Finally, your city, county or state health department may offer vaccination clinics, possibly on a sliding scale.
 They often pop up at senior centers, places of worship and temporary clinics.

 You need to get the shot every year; the virus mutates enough from year to year that the resistance you were given by last year’s shot won’t work this year.
 The vaccination can take up to two weeks before it reaches full efficacy, so get the shot as early as possible, before flu season hits.